STT-Seah/Devops/README.md

   **Warning: if workflow is not triggering which means the format or spelling error naming the workflow file**

   The code (from superlinter.yml) paste, its purpose is to listening for a push event, when the push event happen, it's going to first check our code and than run superlinter against it to make sure it conforms to the linting standards.

+  If there's error in the code, it will update you and send you an email that is link to your github account.